Engee documentation

 Out[0]:

-This signal was read from http://people.ucalgary.ca/~ranga/.
-Under Lecture notes, lab exercises, and signal data files you will find a large number of signals from various data acquisition methods (ECG, EEG, EDS, etc.).
-You can save the files from your browser to your hard drive and then open them using the download command as above.
+This signal was read from the website http://people.ucalgary.ca /~ranga/.
+In the section Lecture notes, lab exercises, and signal data files you will find a large number of signals from various data collection methods (ECG, EEG, EMF, etc.).
+You can save files from the browser to the hard disk, and then open them using the download command, as indicated above.

 Independent work

-Try reading and displaying other files from the website or from the folder containing the materials in this lab.
+Try to read and display other files from the website or from the folder containing the materials of this laboratory work.

 As you can see from the graph, the number of samples can make it difficult to observe the details of each cardiac cycle.
 We can set the graph approximation parameters by adding ylimits and xlimits to the plot command.